Katho162/KathoCore/README.md

 - Hypnos thanks for helping with the Spanish es_ES translation.
 - Yannick thanks for helping with the German de_DE translation.
 - bignavigator thanks for helping with the Russian ru_RU translation.
+- steenooo thanks for helping with the Dutch nl_NL translation.